What is Gray Box Testing?

 - Matrix Testing: This testing technique involves defining all the variables that exist in their programs.

 - Regression Testing: To check whether the change in the previous version has regressed other aspects of the program in the new version.
-It will be done by testing strategies like retest all, retest risky use cases, retest within firewall.
+It will be done by testing strategies like retest all, retest risky use cases, retest within a firewall.

 - Orthogonal Array Testing or OAT: It provides maximum code coverage with minimum test cases.